anujossbajs/anujossbajs/README.md

 ## Hi everyone <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 <br>
  Hi, My name is Anu, a DevOps & Cloud Enthusiast from India.
-Currently i'm working as a Senior Software Engineer at Capgemini .
+Currently I'm working as a Senior Software Engineer at Capgemini .
 I am passionate about Devops activities and understanding the core concepts behind popular tools and technologies.
 I love to explore and learn new things.
 Ask me about anything, I am happy to help.</br>

  <hr>